clx3210/ip/docs/README.md

 ## Marking tasks as undone/incomplete `unmark`

 Marks task(s) on the task list as undone/incomplete.
-- Up to 100 tasks can be unmarked in 1 such command.
+- Up to 100 tasks can be unmarked in 1 such command
-- Unmarking an already unmarked task has no effect.
+- Unmarking an already unmarked task has no effect
 - The task numbers **must be positive integers** 1, 2, 3, ...

 ### Formats: